 The historic mining town of Park City Utah is unlike any other ski town in the world.
 Home to two world-class ski resorts; Park City Mountain Resort, the largest ski resort in America, and Deer Valley Resort® - the exclusive top-rated skier-only resort.
 Where else in the country can you leave the airport and within an hour be on the slopes?
 Park City is active all year with skiing, pleasurable fishing, boating, over 400 miles of hiking and biking trails, fun shopping, and unmatched art and cultural events.
 Many people come to visit in the winter and end up staying for the summers.
 It's luxury living in a small-town setting.

-Coming Home to Park City's History ♦ Past & Present
+Coming Home to Park City's Real Estate History ♦ Past & Present

-In 1875 a free public school is established and the first issue of The Park Record comes to press.
+In 1875 a free public school was established and the first issue of The Park Record came to press.
 It is the oldest continuously published newspaper in Utah.
-Other discoveries of silver occur and more mines are established such as the Crescent, the Anchor, Silver King Mine, and the Mayflower.
+Other discoveries of silver occurred and more mines were established such as the Crescent, the Anchor, Silver King Mine, and the Mayflower.
 During its mining years, the mountains surrounding Park City produced $400 million in silver and created 23 millionaires.
-Park City population approached 8,000 during the late 1890s and Park City's real estate was in high demand.
-1898 also brought tragedy to Park City when 200 of the 350 homes and businesses burn in one of the worst fires of Utah history.
+Park City's population approached 8,000 during the late 1890s and Park City's real estate was in high demand.
+1898 also brought tragedy to Park City when 200 of the 350 homes and businesses burned in one of the worst fires in Utah history.

 By 1930, the idea of skiing had begun to catch on with the installment of a ski jump built on the Creole mine dump.
 Downhill skiers were few and skiing was mostly a spectator sport.
 But winter recreation continued to peak and in 1946 the first lift is installed at Snow Park (now Deer Valley Resort®).
 At the same time mining prices drop and by 1949 most mines had shut down and the population of Park City was less than 1,200.
 In 1951 Park City was included in a book called "Ghost Towns of the West" indicating nearly no population.
 I imagine most of the homes in Park City were for sale or boarded up.
 The city barely existed until 1963 when Park City qualified for a federal loan from the Federal Area Redevelopment Agency.
 The new ski resort Treasure Mountain Resort opened with a gondola, a chairlift, 2 J-bars and a ski lift pass was $2.50.
 In 1966 Sports Illustrated included Treasure Mountain Resort’s Payday run among the finest ski runs in the country.